roeming/MSSB-Export-Models/README.txt

 This program will extract all character models from Mario Superstar Baseball

 Please extract your ZZZZ.dat and put it in this folder.
-Make sure you have python installed, you can double click RunMe.bat Alternatively, you can run `python main.py`
+Make sure you have python installed, you can then double click InstallExtensions.bat to install the needed python libraries You can then double click RunMe.bat
+Alternatively, you can run `python main.py`

 Select a number from the given list to extract that character, or press enter to extract all characters.